 Example of the process flow:

 Consider a query that selects table data using all available segments, and transforms the data using a PL/Container function.
 On the first call to a function in a segment container, the query executor on the master host starts the container on that segment host.
 It then contacts the running container to obtain the results.
 The container might respond with a Service Provider Interface (SPI) - a SQL query run by the container to get some data back from the database - returning the result to the query executor.

 A container running in standby mode waits on the socket and does not consume any CPU resources.
 PL/Container memory consumption depends on the amount of data cached in global dictionaries.

 The container connection is closed by closing the Greenplum Database session that started the container, and the container shuts down.

 - Provides support for the new GreenplumR interface.

 - Reduces the number of processes created by PL/Container, in order to save system resources.

 - Supports more containers running concurrently.

 - Includes improved log messages to help diagnose problems.

-PL/Container 3 is currently a Beta feature, and provides only an Beta R Docker image for executing functions; Python images are not yet available.
+PL/Container 3 is currently a Beta feature, and provides only a Beta R Docker image for running functions; Python images are not yet available.
 Save and uninstall any existing PL/Container software before you install PL/Container 3 Beta.